hiibolt/rustfarm/README.md

 ## Notes
 - `rustfarm` is a *robot* application, meaning it cannot be run in the background, as it forceably takes control of your mouse and keyboard
 - Siege must be on the display marked as your "primary display" in your display settings
 - Siege has many random errors that which are difficult to properly predict, as many block interaction when they prompted.
 Should an error occur, you will need to manually close it. `rustfarm` will automatically get back on track once it is closed.
-Thi is exceptionally rare because `rustfarm` will take care of most errors automatically, but not all
+This is exceptionally rare because `rustfarm` will take care of most but not all errors automatically
 - Your overall account KD will be negatively impacted by using this application, and you do risk a `Botting` account ban, for which I am not responsible.
 By using this program, you understand this risk.